Bricktech2000/Discord-Assistant/README.md

 ## Hosting This Bot Yourself

 Hosting this bot yourself is more involving, but allows you to customize it entirely.
+Note that you will need NodeJS 16.6 or higher for this to work.
 Here are the steps to do so:

 1. Get a Wolfram|Alpha API key through the [developer portal](https://developer.wolframalpha.com/portal/myapps/) by signing in from the [API page](https://products.wolframalpha.com/api/)
 2. Create a Discord Bot